 This week we discuss the hunt for ethical packaging – a total “Must” for designers today.
 Consumers are more and more fussy about their packaging – I’ve known customers to be put off a purchase because it came wrapped in so many unnecessary layers.
+Choose Prime Packaging for the best-personalized service you ever need in packaging.

 A few months ago I discovered lingerie designer Jessica (well, technically she discovered us on her hunt for ethically sourced fabrics).
 Having just graduated, she is taking the plunge and setting up her own lingerie label, and is now on the most incredibly journey.